ojuuji/rb.db/docs/readme.md

 This view contains statistics for all colors used in really existing parts.
 Read [Stats Tables](#stats-tables) for general considerations.

 `num_sets` is a number of sets containing parts in this color.
-Corresponding stat on Rebrickable is "Num Sets" column on the [part colors](https://rebrickable.com/colors/) page.
+There is no corresponding stat on Rebrickable, as the "Num Sets" column on the [part colors](https://rebrickable.com/colors/) page seems to calculate different thing (read [`colors.num_sets`](#colors) description for details).

-`min_year` is the year of the set where any part in this color was first introduced.
+`min_year` is the year of the set where this color was first used for the parts.
 Corresponding stat on Rebrickable is "First Year" column on the [part colors](https://rebrickable.com/colors/) page.

-`max_year` is the year of the set where any part in this color was last seen.
+`max_year` is the year of the set where parts in this color were last seen.
 Corresponding stat on Rebrickable is "Last Year" column on the [part colors](https://rebrickable.com/colors/) page.

 `num_parts` is total number of these parts in this color across all sets.
 Corresponding stat on Rebrickable is "Num Parts" column on the [part colors](https://rebrickable.com/colors/) page.

-Stats here and on the [part colors](https://rebrickable.com/colors/) page may differ.
+The reason why this view has the same columns as the original [`colors`](#colors) table is that it was introduced before corresponding columns were added to the `colors` table.

+`num_parts` here and in the [`colors`](#colors) table may differ (see detailed table in the [output](examples/color_stats_diff.txt) of the "Stats difference in `colors` table" [example](#examples)).
 How they are calculated here is described in [Stats Tables](#stats-tables) section.
 How they are calculated on Rebrickable is unspecified.

 ## rb_db_lov